Teenie Matlock: Research

 Her research on how people understand grammar and metaphor has also led to practical applications, demonstrating how these language elements influence people's attitudes about climate change and political candidates.
 Matlock has examined the impact of using different verb forms to describe a fictional political candidate's past actions on potential voters' attitudes, e.g., whether study participants think a politician with a problematic past would be reelected and how confident they were in that assessment.
 In this work, Matlock demonstrated that participants had a less favorable view of a candidate's negative behavior when these past actions were described with verbs of the form was verb+ing as opposed to verb+ed.
 For example, participants who read about the politician who last year was having an affair with his assistant and was taking hush money from a prominent constituent were significantly more confident in their belief that he would not be reelected in comparison to those respondents that read last year this politician had an affair with his assistant and took hush money from a prominent constituent.
 Additionally, participants in the was verb+ing condition gave higher estimates of the amount of hush money the politician took than respondents estimated in the verb+ed condition.
 Matlock also found that messages containing information about a candidate's negative and positive past behaviors were viewed less favorably when the negative behavior was expressed in the was verb+ing form and the positive behavior was expressed in the verb+ed form, as compared to when the conditions were reversed.
-The findings are particularly relevant when we think about how the use of language may influence voters' perceptions of a political candidate and potentially influence their voting preferences.
+The findings are particularly relevant when considering how the use of language may influence voters' perceptions of a political candidate and their voting preferences.
 Similarly, her studies of the use of war or race metaphors to describe climate change showed that using a war metaphor made people more attuned to the urgency and risk associated with climate change than the use of a race metaphor.